 I’m sure if it was the other way around and men had to fight to get equal rights they would have a term too.

 Conclusion?
 Feminism is very much alive today and women everywhere still fight to be equals.
 Even those who don’t agree with feminism still practice it somehow by believing that they matter and they aren’t below anyone else.
 Personally I think women should never stop fighting to be equal, but we shouldn’t think we are somehow better than men.
-Also, I just feel those who don’t agree with feminism probably see the word as taboo and don’t want others to think that they think they are better than anyone else.posted about 3 years ago
+Also, I just feel those who don’t agree with feminism probably see the word as taboo and don’t want others to think that they think they are better than anyone else.posted over 6 years ago

 @Kassabelle: I genuinely thought your first and second posts were by two different people :)